mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 MODE Hold 2 sec and release: Switch to Sensor Calibration

 ### Sensor Calibration
-Sensor calibration activate most of the lamps in white and display the deviation between the current light sensor value and the threshold as a red lamp.
-The scale is , formed by yellow Lamps 10,20,3,11,6,12,4,13,7.
-Every lamp represents one histereris interval, having lamp 6 as the center = match of sensor an threshold value.
+Sensor calibration activates most of the lamps in white and display the deviation between the current light sensor value and the threshold as a red lamp.
+The scale is formed by lamps 10,20,3,11,6,12,4,13,7.
+The middle lamp(6), represents the current sensor value.
+The red indicated postion shows the current threshold, defined by the potentiometer.
+Setting the threshold to the left (10,20,3,11) defines the current sensor value as lowlight.
+Setting it to the right (12,4,13,7) , defines the current sensor value as daylight.
+One lamp stands for one histeresys interval.
+Value changes inside the histeresys interval will not change the current low/day state.

 Press MODE -> Switch to Placement Test

-Press STEP -> no function
+Press STEP -> Switch to Show Mode

+This Calibration mode is only for easy search of the threshold.
+The setting of the threshold is measured independently at every change of a picture.

 ### Placement Test
 The placement test shows a rainbow color pattern on the different circles, starting with red on the upper lamp and forwarding clockwise.